White House Correspondents' Association: The Aldo Beckman Memorial Award

 Awarded for overall excellence in White House coverage.

-WHCA Award for Excellence in Presidential News Coverage Under Deadline Pressure
+Award for Excellence in Presidential News Coverage Under Deadline Pressure

 The award was established in 1970 as the Merriman Smith Memorial Award for outstanding examples of deadline reporting.
-It was renamed in 2022 after the WHCA determined that Smith had supported excluding Black and female journalists from membership in the National Press Club and from attending the White House Correspondents' Dinner.
+(Smith died of a self-inflicted gunshot wound in 1970.)
+The award was renamed in 2022 after the WHCA determined that Smith had supported excluding Black and female journalists from membership in the National Press Club and from attending the White House Correspondents' Dinner.